 What to do about it:

-Severs disease, like Osgood Schlatters is a ‘self-limiting’ condition, which means it will get better over time, rarely causing any lasting effects.
+Severs disease is a ‘self-limiting’ condition, which means it will get better over time, rarely causing any lasting effects.
 In the meantime, there are a number of avenues that a physiotherapist can explore in managing the condition.
 Treatment depends on the severity of the condition, but may include:

-- Relative rest and modified activity: a physiotherapist can help work out what, and how much, activity to undertake
+- Relative rest and modified activity: work out what, and how much, activity to undertake is an important job that we can help you undertake.
+Sometimes choosing between sports or training vs games will make a difference

 - Cold packs: apply ice or cold packs to the back of the heels for around 15 minutes after any physical activity, including walking